tylert/tylert.github.io/source/hid/pointing_devices.rst

 * https://www.keysofkings.com/shop/mice/trackball/ploopy-project-ruby/pcb/ploopy-project-ruby-pcbs/

-Ploopy Nano Gets Better Bearings
+Ploopy Nano With Better Bearings
 --------------------------------

 The default bearings for the Ploopy Nano seem to get rusty with regular use.